Tinkoff/Horarium/README.md

     }
 ```

-Schedule ```TestRecurrentJob``` that run every 15 seconds
+Schedule ```TestRecurrentJob``` to run every 15 seconds

 ```csharp
 await horarium.CreateRecurrent<TestRecurrentJob>(Cron.SecondInterval(15))
                 .Schedule();
 ```

-## Create sequence jobs
+## Create sequence of jobs

-Sometimes you need to create sequence jobs when first job success second job will run.
-If the job failed next jobs won't start
+Sometimes you need to create sequence of jobs, where every job would run if and only if previous jobs succeeds.
+If any job of the sequence fails next jobs won't run

 ```csharp
 await horarium